 We work mostly in fabric here at Sew4Home, but we also work with words, and we enjoy bringing not only clarity but also a bit of levity to our project introductions as well as our instructions.
 When I first saw the title of this new bag (Compact Messenger Bag), I immediately envisioned a very small person delivering equally small pieces of mail.
 Although a delightfully amusing image, it is not really the true mission of this tote.
 Instead, you have a chance to make a great messenger brief in a slightly smaller size: 15″ wide x 10″ high with a 2″ base.
 There’s an inset zipper top, a front zippered pocket, and standard pockets along the back and in the lining.
 Lots of excellent options for storage … for tiny pieces of mail, and so much more!

 Part of the beauty of the bag is the great tropical themed fabric we chose.
-Originally part of the Island Paradise collection by Sevenberry, this exact fabric can be tough to find, but there are so many options as the accent is specified as a standard quilting weight cotton.
+Originally part of the Island Paradise collection by Sevenberry, this exact fabric can be tough to find, but there are so many options you could substitute since the accent is specified as a standard quilting weight cotton.
 When mixed with a solid denim or similar, you get the correct heft and structure for the finished messenger brief style.

 This project is a bit more advanced than many we have here at Sew4Home, but we’ve included a substantial number of in-progress photos along with our famous step-by-step directions.
 There are also links to more in-depth tutorials on the featured techniques for inset zippers, adjustable straps, and magnetic snaps.
 You should never be afraid to tackle a S4H project – even if you’re brand new to sewing.
 Just read through everything once or twice, then give it a go.
 You’ll be impressed at your results!